 Our Story

-Slingsby has garnered many coveted awards for its work including three Ruby Awards, a prestigious Victor Award (People’s Choice) – International Performing Arts for Youth Showcase 2017 for The Young King and a Helpmann Award (Best Presentation for Children) for Emil and the Detectives in 2018.
+A brace of local, national, and international awards is a testament to Slingsby’s leadership in the industry and the company’s profound impact on its multi-generational audience.
+Slingsby’s many accolades include three Ruby Awards, a prestigious Victor Award (People’s Choice) – International Performing Arts for Youth Showcase and a Helpmann Award (Best Presentation for Children).

 Our People